nfdi4plants/dataplant-keycloak-theme/README.md

 This is the official DataPLANT keycloak theme.

 ## Installation
-Create a jar file of the dataplant-card-theme folder or copy the dataplant-card-theme folder to the keycloak theme folder.
+Create a jar file of the dataplant-card-theme folder or copy the dataplant-card-theme folder to the Keycloak theme folder.
 Activate the account, email and login-theme in the Keycloak admin GUI.